A splitting theorem for manifolds with a convex boundary component and applications: Applications

-\begin{customcorollary}{3} Let $(M^3,g)$ be a Riemannian manifold with non-negative Ricci curvature and disconnected mean-convex boundary.
+The next result corresponds to Corollary \ref{CC2}. \begin{thm} Let $(M^3,g)$ be a Riemannian manifold with non-negative Ricci curvature and disconnected mean-convex boundary.
 Then, $M=\Sigma \times [0,l]$ isometrically, for some manifold $(\Sigma,g')$ and $l>0$. \begin{proof} By \cite{SchoenYauStability}, any properly embedded, two-sided, stable minimal hypersurface $\Sigma \subset M$ is totally geodesic, and the Ricci curvature of $M$ in the normal direction to $\Sigma$ vanishes.
 In particular, $\Sigma$ has non-negative sectional curvature.
 Hence, by Bishop-Gromov's inequality, $\Sigma$ is parabolic.
-The statement then follows by Theorem \ref{CT3}. \end{proof} \end{customcorollary}
+The statement then follows by Theorem \ref{CT4}. \end{proof} \end{thm}

-The next corollary is an application of Theorem \ref{CT3} to $4$-manifolds with non-negative $2$-Ricci curvature, scalar curvature greater than $1$, weakly bounded geometry and mean-convex disconnected boundary (cf.\;\cite[Theorem 5.2]{FrankelMaximum} for the case of non-negative \emph{sectional} curvature and \emph{minimal} boundary).
-We refer to \cite[Section 2.2]{chodosh2024completestableminimalhypersurfaces} for the definition of manifolds with weakly bounded geometry and the relevant background.
+Before turning our attention to Corollary \ref{CC3:intro}, we briefly discuss the notions of $(n-2)$-Ricci curvature and weakly bounded geometry.